 Oldest botanic garden in the UK, Oxford Botanic Garden was founded in 1621 and contains more than 8000 different plant species.
 It is traditional 17th century walled garden that consists of three sections and today well known as Oxford City’s contemporary garden at the heart of University.
 Visitors can get the long lasting peace by visiting here at any time because it is open throughout the year.

-Most popular flood-meadow at the heart of Oxford, Christ Church Meadow is the ideal picnic spot and large area to experience tranquility.
-The meadow can be accessed from Christ Church, Merton Street between Merton and Christ Church College, St. Aldate’s through memorial gardens, north river path and rose lane by Botanical garden.
-It has been used as the renowned site for entertainment, sport and recreation.
+Most popular flood-meadow at the heart of Oxford, Christ Church Meadow is the ideal picnic spot and a large area to experience tranquility.
+The meadow can be accessed from Christ Church, Merton Street between Merton and Christ Church College, St. Aldate’s through memorial gardens, north river path and rose lane by the Botanical garden.
+It has been used as the renowned site for entertainment, sport, and recreation.

 Hertford Bridge is also known as the Bridge of Sighs because of its similarity with Venice’s famous bridge.
 The bridge was designed by Sir Thomas Jackson between 1913 and 1914 to connect two parts of Hertford College over New College.
 It is well known as popular photography location where tourists can capture the memorable photographs.

-Housing the astonishing world’s unrivalled collection of archaeology and anthropology, Pitt River Museum becomes Oxford’s one of the topmost museum that can be only accessed through the Museum of Natural History.
+Housing the astonishing world’s unrivaled collection of archaeology and anthropology, Pitt River Museum becomes Oxford’s one of the topmost museum that can be only accessed through the Museum of Natural History.

 Designed by Sir Christopher Wren, Oxford University’s official ceremonial hall Sheldonian Theatre is a well known Oxford tourist attraction where visitors can observe magnificent ceiling painted by Robert Streater during the reign of King Charles II.
-They can enjoy best indoor 360 degree panoramic views of city of Oxford from the Cupola.
+They can enjoy best indoor 360-degree panoramic views of the city of Oxford from the Cupola.